tambapps/marcel/documentation/src/language-specification/source-file-structure/visibility.md

 - `private` -> Your method may be accessible only from the class it was defined in

 The default visibility is `public` (meaning that when it isn't specified, the class/method/field will be considered as public)

+## Access

+Class/method/fields access should be specified in the below order.

+1. public/protected/internal/private (or nothing, which would default to public visibility)
+2. static (Optional. only if you want your member to be static)
+3. final (Optional. only if you want your member to be final)